gbonacini/diy/Lockpicking/Euro_T-Lock_Simple/README.md

 Disclaimer:
 ============

-This document is presented for educational purpose, I'll be not responsible of any different usage.
+This document is released for educational purpose, I'll be not responsible of any different usage.
 Opening locks don't belong to you without permissions is illegal.

 Description: